-- Approving/ resolving proxy votes that are proposed to deviate from UBS Proxy Voting policy guidelines, including where we vote upon shares held in UBS Group on behalf of client portfolios. - Reviewing and approving votes where the Sustainable Investing team is unable to reach consensus with and among the portfolio management teams. - Reviewing and approving membership of any organization that UBS Asset Management intends to join in relation to ESG/ Stewardship. - Reviewing and approving requests to participate in the filing of a shareholder resolution. - Reviewing and approving the Proxy Voting policy annually, including any changes to scope of country coverage, and approving updates as required.
+- Approving/ resolving proxy votes that are proposed to deviate from UBS Proxy Voting policy guidelines, including where we vote upon shares held in UBS Group on behalf of client portfolios; - Reviewing and approving votes where the Sustainable Investing team is unable to reach consensus with and among the portfolio management teams; - Reviewing and approving membership of any organization that UBS Asset Management intends to join in relation to ESG/ Stewardship;

-The Committee shall meet quarterly.
+- Reviewing and approving requests to participate in the filing of a shareholder resolution. - Reviewing and approving the Proxy Voting policy annually, including any changes to scope of country coverage, and approving updates as required. - The Committee shall meet quarterly.
 In addition, ad-hoc meetings may be held at the discretion of the Chair should matters arise that warrants Committee review.
 The Committee can also perform duties on ad-hoc basis via email, as required, in respect of voting approvals.

-Votes in respect of approval of votes proposed to deviate from UBS Proxy Voting policy shall be representative of a majority of votes cast (4 at least out of the 6).
+Votes contrary to the guidelines in this policy shall require majority approval (4 at least out of the 6).
 If a committee member is not available, a deputy may represent a member in terms of voting, and if no vote is received from either the member or the deputy within the time limit, then the decision will be determined by the majority of votes by the deadline.

-The Chair appoints the Secretary of the Committee, who is responsible for preparing and collating the Committee documentation, and maintaining the agenda, minutes, action and risk logs.
+- The Chair appoints the Secretary of the Committee, who is responsible for preparing and collating the Committee documentation, and maintaining the agenda, minutes, action and risk logs.
 Minutes record all decisions taken and all actions agreed.
-Minutes are circulated to Committee members, attendees and such other persons as the Chair determines.

-When important or complex matters are to be dealt with at a meeting, the member putting forward the proposal must provide the Committee Secretary with appropriate documentation sufficiently beforehand.
+Minutes are circulated to Committee members, attendees and such other persons as the Chair determines. - When important or complex matters are to be dealt with at a meeting, the member putting forward the proposal must provide the Committee Secretary with appropriate documentation sufficiently beforehand.
 The Committee Secretary is responsible for distribution to the Committee.
-Minutes are formally approved during the course of the immediate following Committee meeting.
+Minutes are formally approved during the course of the immediate following Committee meeting, or as soon as reasonably practical thereafter